markszulc/experience-manager-learn.en/help/cloud-service/local-development-environment/development-tools.md

 ### Install the Adobe I/O CLI with Cloud Manager plugin

-1. Ensure [Node.js is installed](#node-js) as the Adobe I/O CLI is an npm module.
+1. Ensure [Node.js is installed](#node-js) as the Adobe I/O CLI is an npm module
-  + Run `node --version` to confirm.
+    + Run `node --version` to confirm
-1. Execute `npm install -g @adobe/aio-cli` to install the `aio` npm module globally.
+1. Execute `npm install -g @adobe/aio-cli` to install the `aio` npm module globally
-1. Execute `aio plugins:install @adobe/aio-cli-plugin-cloudmanager` to install the aio Cloud Manager plug-in.
+1. Execute `aio plugins:install @adobe/aio-cli-plugin-cloudmanager` to install the aio Cloud Manager plug-in

 ### Set up the Adobe I/O CLI authentication